Character Creation

 • Starting Bonus: Add 1 die to Subterfuge, then add 1 to either Charm or Swiftness

-• Starting Talent: Vanishing Act - Once per Sequence, become undetectable for a single rotation.
+• Starting Talent: Vanishing Act — Once per Encounter, become undetectable for a single Round.
 No Awareness roll can detect you during this time.
 You also gain a +1 to any roll you make while undetected.

 • Life Point Bonus: 3